General terms and conditions

 1. Scope of application

-1.1 All offers, sales, deliveries and services of WIRTGEN THAILAND Co.
-Ltd. (hereinafter referred to as "Supplier") are solely based on these Terms and Conditions of Sale and Supply.
+1.1 All offers, sales, deliveries and services of WIRTGEN FINLAND Oy (hereinafter referred to as "Supplier") are solely based on these Terms and Conditions of Sale and Supply.
 Conflicting or deviating terms and conditions of Customers are not recognized, even if the Supplier unconditionally supplies the Customer in awareness of the Customer's conflicting or deviating terms and conditions.
 Deviations from these Terms and Conditions of Sale and Supply are valid only when confirmed by the Supplier in writing.

 1.2 These Terms and Conditions of Sale and Supply also apply to all future transactions of the same kind with the same Customer, without specific further agreement being required.